exercism/python/exercises/practice/sieve/.approaches/nested-loops/content.md

 However, on testing it performs much better, scaling linearly with `number` rather than quadratically.

-A key difference is that list entries are tested by index: `if not l[i]`.
+A key difference is that list entries are tested by index: `if not prime[index]`.

 This is a constant-time operation independent of the list length.